kk-digital/kcg-xlib/lib-log/README.md

 # LibLog Usage Guide

-A concise and lightweight logging library that supports multi-level logging, automatic capture of caller information, and filter-based categorization.
+A concise and lightweight logging library that supports multi-level logging, automatic caller information retrieval, and filter-based categorization.

 ## Log Levels

 Supports five log levels:

 - **Debug**: Used to output detailed information during development and debugging.
-- **Info**: Used to record general information during program execution.
+- **Info**: Used to record general information about the program's execution.
-- **Warning**: Used to indicate events that may have potential issues.
+- **Warning**: Used to indicate events that may have potential problems.
-- **Error**: Used to record errors that have occurred but do not prevent the program from continuing to run.
+- **Error**: Used to record errors that have occurred but will not cause the program to stop running.
-- **Fatal**: Used to record severe errors that cause the program to be unable to continue running.
+- **Fatal**: Used to record serious errors that cause the program to be unable to continue running.

 ## API Reference

-### Basic Logging Methods (Automatic Caller Information Capture)
+### Basic Logging Methods (Automatic Caller Information)

 Parameters:
 * message: Log message content
-* callerName: Calling method name (automatically captured)
+* callerName: Calling method name (automatically obtained)
-* callerFilePath: Calling file path (automatically captured)
+* callerFilePath: Calling file path (automatically obtained)
-* callerLineNumber: Calling line number (automatically captured)
+* callerLineNumber: Calling line number (automatically obtained)

 ```csharp
 LibLog.LogDebug("test");